hshazly/PANNOVAR/README.md

 # COMMAND:
 ./pannovar -i <vcf_file> <output_directory>

-vcf_file	Input VCF file

-output_directory	the output directory which will contain the output (the script will create it)

 # OUTPUT:
 In the specified output directory you will have 3 files:
 1- annotation_table.txt: contains annotation results.